Teaching and Learning Resource Center

 You may teach a course that is primarily lecture-based, but that doesn't mean your students have to be passive or disengaged.
 Technology can help you break up your lectures to create space for response, interaction, and reflection.

-For example, use polling software such as Top Hat to embed knowledge checks or collect ideas and opinions during lecture.
+Use polling software such as Top Hat to embed knowledge checks or to collect ideas and opinions during lecture.
 A great approach for large lectures, polls can be graded, ungraded, and even anonymous.
 You can foster peer interaction by having students think-pair-share before responding to a poll.
 In virtual class meetings, polling can also be accomplished using Zoom polls.
-For recorded lectures and asynchronous content, a range of tools including Mediasite, H5P, SoftChalk Cloud, and Nearpod allow you to create more interactive course material by embedding polls, quizzes, and other activities.

 Low-stakes practice activities